 Applicability.
-We evaluated LAMIRAGE's applicability on two popular low-code languages: Excel and PowerFx.
+We evaluated LAMIRAGE's applicability on two popular low-code languages: Excel and Power Fx.
 The former counts hundreds of millions of daily users, the latter is the language used in PowerApps, one of Microsoft's fastest growing offerings.
 While the ideas presented in LAMIRAGE may provide a good starting point for tackling similar last-mile repair tasks in other languages, such as small Python expressions, we leave that for future work and keep our focus on the low-code domain.
-It is worth highlighting that the low-code domain is not restricted to a single language, but rather consists of different platforms with different languages - for example, Salesforce lightning, Creatio, Google sheets, Google AppSheet, Mendix, and other low-code platforms all have their own languages.
+It is worth highlighting that the low-code domain is not restricted to a single language, but rather consists of different platforms with different languages - e.g., Salesforce Lightning, Creatio, Google Sheets, Mendix, and other low-code platforms all have their own languages.